RillingDev/axon/README.md

 ## Usage

-Axon can be installed from the npm registry:
+Axon can be installed from npm:

 ```shell
 npm install axonjs -S